Tri-City Medical Center is one of only two U.S. hospitals with the new joint replacement technology

 In May, Tri-City Medical Center will begin providing robotic surgeries for partial knee replacements resulting in less invasive, faster procedures with quicker recovery times for patients who suffer from debilitating arthritis pain.

-“Orthopaedic surgeries are becoming less-invasive and more precise with a focus on joint preservation, leading to faster recovery,” said Tri-City CEO Larry Anderson.
+“orthopedic surgeries are becoming less-invasive and more precise with a focus on joint preservation, leading to faster recovery,” said Tri-City CEO Larry Anderson.
 “The NavioPFS™ addition is another key step in Tri-City Medical Center’s effort to bring patients the full benefit of today’s robotically integrated surgical procedures.”

-“I can now offer patients partial knee replacements with state-of-the-art robotic precision, and the system allows me to plan the surgery for optimum alignment and longevity,” said orthopaedic surgeon Dr. James Helgager, Medical Director of Joint Replacement at Tri-City.
+“I can now offer patients partial knee replacements with state-of-the-art robotic precision, and the system allows me to plan the surgery for optimum alignment and longevity,” said orthopedic surgeon Dr. James Helgager, Medical Director of Joint Replacement at Tri-City.
 “My younger patients can now have a partial knee replacement using the NavioPFS™ and return to their active lifestyles more quickly.”

 The NavioPFS system for unicondylar—or partial—knee replacements utilizes an advanced CT-free intra-operative registration, planning and navigation platform to aid the surgeon in building patient-specific surgical plans.
 The computer-controlled hand piece assists the surgeon in preparing the bone with reproducible accuracy.
 Precision Freehand Sculpting, the underlying technology behind the NavioPFS™ hand-held technique, represents the next evolution in orthopedic robotic-assisted devices by re-emphasizing the importance of the surgeon in computer-assisted procedures.